-With that change, however, it means planning for your and your family’s trip to the far off planet of Batuu, is going to be more crucial than ever before.
+With that change, however, it means planning for you and your family’s trip to Star Wars Land and the far off planet of Batuu, is going to be more crucial than ever before.

-What is Star Wars: Galaxy’s Edge?
+Star Wars: Galaxy’s Edge Overview

 Have you ever watched a Star Wars film and thought to yourself: “I would love to go there!”?
-Well now you have the chance!
+Well, now you have the chance!
 Disney has spent the better part of 6 years planning, developing and building this one-of-a-kind theme park destination which will make you feel like you are right in the middle of the Star Wars universe!

-Galaxy’s Edge is HUGE, a whole 14 acres which is the biggest single expansion land Disney has ever built.
+Galaxy’s Edge is HUGE, a whole 14 acres, which is the biggest single expansion land Disney has ever built.
 It’s filled with surprises, hidden secrets and Easter eggs for you to explore.

 The story starts out with Batuu (the name of the planet in Galaxy’s Edge) being a remote port located on the outer rim of space, filled with merchants, smugglers, bounty hunters and all sorts of shady space-creatures who are looking to stay under the radar.

 The Resistance has set us a base in the old ruins of an ancient temple located through the forest of Galaxy’s Edge and in a deep mountainous cave, long forgotten by most.
 This is where they’ve set up to come together and defeat the First Order.